s-kust/django-postgresql-view/README.md

     rooms = models.ManyToManyField(Room, related_name="tables")
 ```

-The test database contains 500 rooms and the same number of furniture items, as well as 50 doors and 150 souvenirs.
-See the details in the `app/initial_db_fill.py` file.
-In practice, the number of objects can be in the millions, and the models can be much more complex.
+The test database contains 500 rooms and the same number of furniture items, as well as doors and souvenirs.
+See the details in the `app/rooms/management/commands/fill_db.py` file.
+In practice, the number of objects can be in the millions, and the models can be even more complex.

+## Starting the system

+You can easily start the system using the `docker-compose up` command.
+After that, run the command `docker-compose run app sh -c "python manage.py fill_db 50"` to fill the database.
+Here 50 is the number of rooms and other items to create.
+After the command succeeds, you can play around with the API endpoints.
+Also, explore the database using `pgadmin`.
+It is located at the `localhost:8080` address.

+There are several nuances:
+1. The `pgadmin-data` directory must have owner and group 5050.
+Otherwise, `pgadmin` won't work.
+So, you'll have to run something like `sudo chown -R 5050:5050 ./pgadmin-data/`.
+1. Also, the first time you set up the database access for `pgadmin`, specify the hostname `host.docker.internal`.

 ## The Django PostgreSQL Materialized View Solution
 First, you can explore how the required data is returned by the usual means of the Django REST framework.